Random Abstract Simplicial Complexes Reduction: Conclusion

 \begin{IEEEbiography}[{ }]{Philippe Martins} received a M.S. degree in signal processing and another M.S. degree in networking and computer science from Orsay University and ESIGETEL France, in 1996.
-He received the Ph.D. degree in electrical engineering from Telecom ParisTech, Paris, France, in 2000.
-He is currently a Professor in the Network and Computer Science Department, at Telecom Paris- Tech.
+He received the Ph.D. degree in electrical engineering from T\'el\'ecom ParisTech, Paris, France, in 2000.
+He is currently a Professor in the Network and Computer Science Department, at T\'el\'ecom ParisTech.
 His main research interests lie in performance evaluation in wireless networks (RRM, scheduling, handover algorithms, radio metrology).
-His current investigations address mainly three issues: a) the design of distributed sensing algorithms for cognitive radio b) distributed coverage holes detection in wireless sensor networks c) the definition of analytical models for the planning and the dimensioning of cellular systems.
+His current investigations address mainly three issues: a/ the design of distributed sensing algorithms for cognitive radio b/ distributed coverage holes detection in wireless sensor networks c/ the definition of analytical models for the planning and the dimensioning of cellular systems.
 He has published several papers on different international journals and conferences.
 He is also an IEEE senior member and he is co-author of several books on 3G and 4G systems. \end{IEEEbiography}